AmirLavasani/css-recap/README.md

 ```

 These selectors provide a powerful way to target specific elements in your HTML based on their attributes, allowing for fine-grained styling control.

+## Counters

+CSS counters function like "variables" that can be incremented by CSS rules, tracking how many times they are used.
+To work with CSS counters, you can utilize the following properties:

+- **counter-reset**: This property creates or resets a counter.

+- **counter-increment**: It increments a counter value.

+- **content**: The `content` property is used to insert generated content.

+- **counter() or counters() function**: These functions are used to add the value of a counter to an element.